GENTILE BLESSINGS IN THE

 They shall not hurt nor destroy in all my holy mountain: for the earth shall be full of the knowledge of the glory of the Lord as the waters cover the sea.

-All this and more will be accomplished in the Day of Christ which begins with the Lord’s appearing in heaven in all His glory.
+All this and more will be accomplished in the Day of Christ which begins with the Lord’s appearing in heaven in all His glory so that He can be seen by all on earth as God the Father sees Him.
 Thus in his letter to Titus the Apostle Paul says the very reason that “the grace of God which bringeth salvation hath appeared unto all men” in our day is so that:

 … denying ungodliness and worldly lusts we should live soberly, righteously and godly in this present world, looking for that blessed hope and the appearing of our great God and Saviour Jesus Christ.
 (Titus 2:12-13).